 Not necessarily.
-A vegetarian diet is not inherently a weight-loss diet but rather a lifestyle choice.
+A vegetarian diet is not inherently a weight-loss diet, but rather a lifestyle choice.

 But a vegetarian diet isn't automatically low calorie.
 You can gain weight on a vegetarian diet if your portion sizes are too big or if you eat too many high-calorie foods, such as sweetened beverages, fried items, snack foods and desserts.

-- Position of the American Dietetic Association: Vegetarian diets.
-Journal of the American Dietetic Association.
-2009;109:1266.
+- Position of the Academy of Nutrition and Dietetics: Vegetarian diets.
+Journal of the Academy of Nutrition and Dietetics.
+2015;115:801.

 - Tuso PJ, et al. Nutritional update for physicians: Plant-based diets.
 The Permanente Journal.
 2013;17:61.

 - Vegetarian diets.
 American Heart Association. http://www.heart.org/HEARTORG/GettingHealthy/NutritionCenter/Vegetarian-Diets_UCM_306032_Article.jsp.
 Accessed July 20, 2018.